-How PR Firms Manage Media Credentials Across Multiple Client Events
+How PR Firms Manage Media and Influencer Credentials Across Client Events

 PR firms face unique credentialing challenges across multiple client events.
-Here’s how to scale your media credential management without the spreadsheet chaos.
+Here is how to scale media and influencer credential management without spreadsheet chaos.

 PR firms that manage events for multiple clients face a unique credentialing challenge: the same journalists and influencers show up across different events, but each event has different access levels, different application requirements, and different approval teams.